FlorcitaHnatiuk/FlorcitaHnatiuk/README.md

 ** 🥰 Thank you for being here!
 I hope my learning process continues improving day by day.
 Here you'll have access to my proyects and ideas.

-** 🔭 I’m currently working on a proyect based mainly in JS.
+** 🔭 I’m currently working on a proyect based in React JS.

 ** 🌱 I’m currently studying to become a fullstack web developer at Coderhouse.
 I finished the first of four steps in my career.
 The proyect was Universe, please take a look at it!